 To make tough meat tender – lay it a few minutes in a strong vinegar water.

-To remove discoloration from bruises – apply a cloth wrung out in very hot water and renew frequently until the pain stops.
+To remove discoloration from bruises – apply a cloth wrung out in very hot water and renewed frequently until the pain stops.
 Another method is to apply raw beefsteak.

 To remove finger marks from furniture – for varnished furniture use sweet oil and kerosene for oiled furniture.